 When to Visit São Miguel

-São Miguel is a year-round destination, but timing changes everything.
+São Miguel is a year-round destination, but timing matters.
+Weather patterns, seasonal blooms, and tourism levels shape your experience in different ways.

 No matter when you go, expect microclimates.
-It can be sunny on one side of the island and completely fogged in on the other.
-Some of the most popular viewpoints can be fully covered by clouds mid-day, even in peak summer.
+It can be sunny on one side of the island and completely foggy on the other.
+Some of the most popular viewpoints can be fully covered by clouds, even in peak summer.

 How Many Days Do You Actually Need?